Jason Gann: Wilfred and Australian TV

 In 2001, Gann wrote and produced several short films that screened in festivals internationally.
 In 2002 he co-wrote and starred in the short Wilfred.
 He first came to national attention when he won Best Male Actor and the short won Best Comedy and the Peoples' Choice Award at Tropfest in 2002.
 Wilfred went on to screen at festivals including Sundance Film Festival in 2003.

 Gann won the Tropfest Best Male Actor award again in 2003 for Buried.
 He then appeared in Australian feature films including Gettin' Square, Thunderstruck, The Illustrated Family Doctor, and Kenny.

 In 2004, for Australian TV, Gann appeared in two episodes of Blue Heelers and had a cameo on Kath & Kim.
 In 2006, Gann wrote and starred in 52 episodes of the sketch comedy show The Wedge on Australia's Network Ten.
 Gann then created, produced, wrote and starred in the network's spin-off comedy series Mark Loves Sharon.
 The following year, Gann co-created and played the title character for the Australian comedy series Wilfred, based on the short film.
 It ran for two seasons, both of which went on to win awards at Tropfest in 2007 and 2009.

-US Television
+American television

-In 2010, Renegade Films sold the Australian format of Wilfred to the U.S. network FX.
+In 2010, Renegade Films sold the Australian format of Wilfred to the American network FX.
 Faced with redeveloping the show for an American market without Tony Rogers, Gann teamed with Family Guy executive producer David Zuckerman.
 Actor Elijah Wood signed on to co-star with Gann.
 The Wilfred debut became FX's highest-rated comedy series debut.

 Gann is managed by Jeff Kwatinetz at Prospect Park.
 Gann left ICM and signed with WME in 2012.
 After Wilfred, Gann has been commissioned to produce and develop new television series by networks including ABC.

-Music career

-By his own admission, Gann has always been involved in music.
-His participation in several music bands in Australia did not bring success.
-Gann took one of the bands very seriously and expected to release a cd with recordings, however, some tragic circumstances that occurred with one of the band members and his family forced to cancel the recording indefinitely.
-It was never released.
-During the filming of the series "Wilfred" Gann expressed the idea of re-assembling this music band, and wrote a letter to its former members planning to record vocals while being in California, however, to date there is no reliable information about the resumption of the project.

-It is known about his participation in Sofamecca, which released three albums: Sofa Mecca (2002), Commuters (2005), Children Dust (2008) - all three with Gann's vocals.
-One of the songs entitled "Ashen" is featured in a pilot episode of the Australian series "Wilfred".
-All the albums are available for listening and buying online.

 Business career

-As of 2020 Gann has left both acting and writing to pursue his CBD business Wilfred CBD & Hemp.
+As of 2014, Gann has left both acting and writing to pursue his CBD business Wilfred CBD & Hemp.